-This easy circular walk around the city centre takes you to some of York’s hidden places.
+This easy circular walk around York city centre takes you to some of its hidden places.
 On the way, you’ll see some of York’s most popular places from a different angle as well as explore some of the old streets and “Snickelways”.
 The total distance travelled is about three miles on footpaths.

 1. Entrance to Museum Gardens.
 The walk starts and ends at the lodge entrance to the Museum Gardens on Museum Street.
 From the entrance, turn left and head up Museum Street towards York Minster.
 Turn almost immediately left towards the library and then turn left at the Library and follow the path which runs around the side of the building.
 Walk towards the steps in front of you and the gate through the wall.
 The ruins to your left are the back of the Roman Multangular Tower in the Museum Gardens.

 2. Gate in Wall.
 Walk through the gate in the wall and down the slope on the other side.
 Turn right and follow the old Abbey Wall until you reach Exhibition Square.
-Cross over the road and walk through Bootham Bar, one of York’s Medieval entrances.
+Cross over the road and walk through Bootham Bar, one of the Medieval entrances to York.

 4. Dean’s Park exit.
 Walk along Minster Yard past the Treasurer’s House and turn left when you see the red post box.
 Walk down Chapter House Street, which bends right and becomes Ogleforth.
 At the crossroads turn right onto Goodramgate.